Responsibilities of licence and permit holders

 Will my property be inspected?

 The department may access your property for routine inspection purposes or to determine if an offence has been committed.

-Under section 71 of the Water Agencies (Powers) Act 1984 Department of Water officers may enter and re-enter property for routine inspection or maintenance and to take measures necessary to establish if an offence against the relevant Act is being committed.
+Under s.71 of the Water Agencies (Powers) Act 1984 Department of Water and Environmental Regulation officers may enter and re-enter property for routine inspection or maintenance and to take measures necessary to establish if an offence against the relevant Act is being committed.

 Although officers are authorised to enter land for inspection purposes without giving prior notice, you will usually be notified if we plan to visit your property for routine compliance monitoring purposes.